plenoptic-org/plenoptic/docs/conceptual_intro.rst

 .. _synthesis-schematic:
 .. figure:: images/model_sim-fit-infer.svg
    :figwidth: 100%
-   :alt: Schematic describing relationship between simulate, fit, and synthesis.
+   :alt: Schematic describing relationship between simulate, fit, and synthesize.

-   Schematic describing relationship between simulate, fit, and synthesis.
+   Schematic describing relationship between simulate, fit, and synthesize.

 Computational models transform a stimulus :math:`s` to a response :math:`r` (we often refer to :math:`r` as the model's representation of :math:`s`), based